setunas/drello-api/README.md

 We adopted this way to make it easier to keep the consistency of positions among other cards and avoid the calculation getting expensive.<br>
 <br>
-You can see the position related code mainly [here](https://github.com/setunas/drello-web/blob/develop/src/features/position/position.ts)
+You can see the position-related code mainly [here](https://github.com/setunas/drello-web/blob/develop/src/features/position/position.ts).